Part 3 of my The Great Brazil Adventure continues today! Come along and see a historic colonial town in the Rio State called Paraty!

 We end up hanging out in Sarah’s apartment for two days in Sao Paulo, just giving my foot time to heal.
 Luckily it starts doing better and we are able to take our flight to Iguacu Falls a few days later.
 I’ll pick up the story from there…

 Paraty is a cool place.
-I would include it in any trip to Brazil!
-I love the historical cobblestone streets, cute shops and yummy food.
+I would include it on any trip to Brazil!
+I love the historical cobblestone streets, cute shops, and yummy food.
 It is super charming.
-I feel like it would tbe he kind of place I would visit often if I lived there.
+I feel like it would be the kind of place I would visit often if I lived there.
 I also love anyplace that is so walkable and car free.
 We felt very safe there, which was also nice.
 I was having the best day ever on the boat ride and I hated to cut it short.
-My advice is to bring snorkeling equipment with you, because it’s just not safe to have stuff that doesn’t work.
-In my experience it was very common to have things that didn’t work in Brazil.
+My advice is to bring snorkeling equipment with you because it’s just not safe to have stuff that doesn’t work.
+In my experience, it was very common to have things that didn’t work in Brazil.

 Getting hurt on vacation was such a bummer.
 It is almost getting to be a good funny story, but at the time I was so upset.
 Out of all the trips I’ve taken nothing like that has ever happened to me, so I guess I was due for something to go wrong.
 I just can’t believe it involved a 6 hour drive to a Brazilian hospital!
 The entire experience did make me realize the danger in going to places like this that have NO modern health care available.
 If you were to get hurt in a life and death situation, I don’t know how you would get the help you needed.
 I’m not saying I will never travel to places like that again, but I am going to keep it in mind.
 I am also considering buying the insurance where you can get a medical flight home from another country if you have a huge problem.
 Just something to think about.